This post may contain affiliate links. Please see my disclosure policy for details.

 26. Climb up to the City Bastion

-The City Bastion used to be a stronghold as part of the city defence walls during the Duchy of Lithuania but later on it became a barracks for the garrisons of German troops during World War II.
+The City Bastion used to be a stronghold as part of the city defense walls during the Duchy of Lithuania but later on, it became a barracks for the garrisons of German troops during World War II.

 This viewpoint around the area is FREE but if you wanted to visit the terrace in the City Bastion museum this is chargeable.

-In the museum, you can learn about Vilnius as a fortification and the history of its defences through the ages.
+In the museum, you can learn about Vilnius as a fortification and the history of its defenses through the ages.

 27. Visit St. Anne’s Church

 This church is the reason why Vilnius Old Town is included on the UNESCO world heritage list as it hasn’t changed in over 500 years!
-It was originally built for Anna, the Grand Duchess of Lithuania, and wife to Vytautas the Great.
+It was originally built for Anna, the Grand Duchess of Lithuania, and the wife of Vytautas the Great.